 any change of the tools that affect directly or indirectly the generation of the executable code.

+Software product assurance plan [PAF, SPAP; PDR, CDR].

 1 In case of minor changes in tools that affect the generation of the executable code, a binary comparison of the executable code generated by the different tools can be used to verify that no modifications are introduced.

 2 Example for item 1: instruction set of a processor.

-Software product assurance plan [PAF, SPAP; PDR, CDR].

 .

 ECSS-Q-ST-80_0720097